syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Document%20conversion/PDF-to-Image/Convert-PDF-page-into-image).

 The following code snippet illustrates how to convert a specific range of pages of the PDF file into images in WPF.

 {% tabs %}